MetOffice/CDDS/docs/tutorials/mass_data_retrieval.md

 - Customisable chunking to reduce load on infrastructure during retrieval.
 - A dry run option to print actions without retrieving the files.

+!!!Note
+    For JASMIN users, this tool is not currently functional, as it requires the use of recursive listings - which are not permitted on JASMIN.

 ## Using it from the command line